Clark

 Most significantly,

-in 1908 Wilcox also purchased property from Franklin H. Fowler, then of Manhattan , NY .
-This land was part of area granted to
+in 1908 Wilcox also purchased property from Franklin H. Fowler, then of Manhattan , NY Milford

 Clark Wilcox gave